dubdia/mavs-rc/README.md

 ## 🐛 Troubleshooting

+If you encounter problems with the Service-Manager:
+- The application utilizes systemctl commands to manage the services.
+Those commands usually require sudo privileges.
+If you are not logged in as root, you may need to create a sudoers file and give your user the required permissions.

 If the application does not start or crash:
 - Maybe the logs can give you a clue: _%APPDATA%/mavs-rc/rc.log_
 - Delete the application data directory which is located here _%APPDATA%/mavs-rc/_ (maybe backup your sshServers.json config before doing so)

 When you have problems with building the application from source:
 - Ensure you have a new version of Node installed
 - Call _"npm run makeVerbose"_ instead of "npm run make" to get more information
 - Delete _/node_modules_, _/package-lock.json_, _/.vite_, and _/out_ and then call _"npm i"_